sjckenwong/Manifold-Optimization/README.md

 This respository contains the codes to perform steepest descent and conjugate gradient algorithms on:
   - affine Grassmannian: set of k-dimensional affine subspaces
-  - flag manifold:$ all nested sequences of linear subspaces
+  - flag manifold: all nested sequences of linear subspaces

+Examples of statistical estimation problems that can be solved by above algorithsm include: lienar regression, principal component analysis, canonical correlation analysis, and dominant invariant subspace.

 Presentation slides can be found at: https://drive.google.com/file/d/1GNPethyUszRmPAceluKV-cReDbnKG2AK/view?usp=sharing

-Please feel free to reach me at cuhkkenwong@gmail.com if you have any quesitons.
+Please feel free to reach me at cuhkkenwong@gmail.com if you have any quesitons or comments.

 References: